QI2lab/mcSIM/README.md

 Code for extracting optical transfer function from measurement of the strength of various Fourier peaks for a given SIM DMD pattern.

 ### [psd.py](mcsim/analysis/psd.py)
 Code for doing the periodic/smooth image decomposition, an alternative to apodization for the Fourier transform.
 This code is taken from https://github.com/jacobkimmel/ps_decomp (with permission), and included here for convenience.

 ### [analysis_tools.py](mcsim/analysis/analysis_tools.py)
-Miscellaneous image processing tools
+Miscellaneous image processing tools, primarily for working with Fourier transforms

 ### [mm_io.py](mcsim/analysis/mm_io.py)
 Tools for IO of MicroManager style tif files and metadata.